rhea2801/tuktuktuk/gand-jalan.md

 ### Thoughts

 Check out Topological sort.
 Uptil now I feel like that's the only DSA problem directly linked to most real world problems.
+Also, check out max sum path.
-Check out the new folder and review notes on systems designing
+Check out the new folder and review notes on systems designing.

 ### Rhea - ~ to 3/9/20